ibm-cloud-docs/mas-ms/communicationscenter.md

 ### Access

-Access to the Client Communication Center is managed through the Access Management application in the Self-Service Portal (SSP).
+Access to the Client Communication Center is managed through the [Access Management Tool](/docs/mas-ms?topic=mas-ms-ssp#obtaining-access-to-am-tool) in the [Self-Service Portal (SSP)](/docs/mas-ms?topic=mas-ms-ssp#ssp).
 This self service tool allows clients to submit access requests for their environments and revoke accesses they no longer need.

 To obtain access to the Client Communication Center, follow the steps in the following link to submit an Access Request:  [How to Request CCC Access](/docs/mas-ms?topic=mas-ms-ssp#how-to-request-ccc-access)

-Please note an An IBMid and password is required to access the Client Communication Center.
+Please note an an IBMid and password is required to access the Client Communication Center.
 If you do not have an IBMid, please sign up for one at:

 https://www.ibm.com/account/us-en/signup/register.html